Jump to:

 Specific secondary or associated conditions and complications

 Myotonic dystrophy is characterized by multisystem involvement with muscle predominance.
-In order of prevalence, these include respiratory dysfunction (hypoventilation, respiratory failure, recurrent aspiration pneumonia), cardiovascular abnormalities (syncope, palpitations, asymptomatic cardiac conduction defects), central nervous system involvement (mild cognitive dysfunction, affective disorders, disordered sleep, pain), gastrointestinal involvement (dysmotility leading to constipation, gastroesophageal reflux disease (GERD), dysphagia, chronic pseudo-obstruction), endocrine dysfunction (pituitary, growth, pancreatic), and vision and hearing issues (early cataracts, retinal degeneration, ocular weakness, early hearing loss) due to overexpression of mutant mRNA in those tissues.
+In order of prevalence, these include respiratory dysfunction (hypoventilation, respiratory failure, recurrent aspiration pneumonia), cardiovascular abnormalities (syncope, palpitations, asymptomatic cardiac conduction defects, sudden death), central nervous system involvement (mild cognitive dysfunction, affective disorders, disordered sleep, pain), gastrointestinal involvement (dysmotility leading to constipation, gastroesophageal reflux disease (GERD), dysphagia, chronic pseudo-obstruction), endocrine dysfunction (pituitary, growth, pancreatic), and vision and hearing issues (early cataracts, retinal degeneration, ocular weakness, early hearing loss) due to overexpression of mutant mRNA in those tissues.
 There is an increased risk of tumors and malignancy in those with DM for unclear reasons.
-Complications in pregnancy including prolonged labor, weakness, increased neonatal mortality may occur.
-There is also a notable intolerance to anesthetics.1, 4-6
+Complications in pregnancy including prolonged labor, weakness, and increased neonatal mortality may occur.
+There is also a notable intolerance to anesthetics which should lead to cardiac monitoring if ever used on these patients.1,4-6

 Essentials of Assessment